ChrisGPlugs/OGXBOX_Front_Buttons/README.md

 ![alt text](https://github.com/ChrisGPlugs/OGXBOX_Front_Buttons/blob/main/XBox%20button%20board/Button%20Board%20with%20HDD%20and%20LAN.png?raw=true)
 ![alt text](https://github.com/ChrisGPlugs/OGXBOX_Front_Buttons/blob/main/XBox%20button%20board%20-%20no%20HDD-LAN/XBox%20Button%20Board_no%20HDD%20LAN.png?raw=true)
-I'm considering doing a drawing to have self adhesive vinyl cut.
+I've done a drawing to make a self adhesive vinyl sticker.
 This is to be affixed to the back so that it is the same as stock.
 I have not found a suitable suplier yet.

-I will probably use 50mm wide PVC tape on the back of mine and then cut it out with craft knife or exacto blade
+if I cannot get stickers I will probably use 50mm wide PVC tape on the back of mine and then cut it out with a craft knife or exacto blade